Kon Ichikawa: Filmography

+Style and themes

 Ichikawa's films are marked with a certain darkness and bleakness, punctuated with sparks of humanity.

 It can be said that his main trait is technical expertise, irony, detachment and a drive for realism married with a complete spectrum of genres.
 Some critics class him with Akira Kurosawa, Kenji Mizoguchi and Yasujirō Ozu as one of the masters of Japanese cinema.